desktopgame/ofPlanet/readme.md

 # Developer's Manual
 ## Build
 need openFrameworks for build this project.
-and, this project must be located on bellow directory.
+and, this project must be located on below directory.
 ````
 your_dir/of_v0.10.1_vs2017_release/apps/myApps/ofPlanet
 ````